Swatigupta1997/SwatiGupta1997.github.io/_posts/2019-01-01-tips-to-create-github-blog.md

   * index.md
   * blog_home.html (optional, See Explanation)

-Explanation: </br>
+Explanation: <br />
 index.md is the default landing page when '<username>.github.io' is visited via url.
-You can directly make it your blog homepage or you can make this your personal website (like I did) and add a link to another page which can be your blog homepage (ref blog_home.html). </br>
+You can directly make it your blog homepage or you can make this your personal website (like I did) and add a link to another page which can be your blog homepage (ref blog_home.html). <br />
-_config.yml is the YAML file with all the configuration details. </br>
+_config.yml is the YAML file with all the configuration details. <br />
-_posts/ directory is where your blog entries will be kept. naming convention for each blog entry: <year>-<month>-<date>-<title>.md (Ex: 2019-01-01-tips-to-create-github-blog.md) </br>
+_posts/ directory is where your blog entries will be kept. naming convention for each blog entry: <year>-<month>-<date>-<title>.md (Ex: 2019-01-01-tips-to-create-github-blog.md) <br />
-_layouts/ directory is where you will put your html layouts. you can have as many as you like, i will only be using one, called 'default.html' </br>
+_layouts/ directory is where you will put your html layouts. you can have as many as you like, i will only be using one, called 'default.html'<br />

 ## Further update is in progress.
 Hang on!